idexio/idex-contracts-ikon/README.md

 Condition: Reduction of a single position of an exited wallet, regardless of maintenance margin requirements, against a counterparty position during normal system operation.

 - Validations confirm that the insurance fund cannot liquidate the wallet in maintenance via a standard [Wallet Exited](#wallet-exited) liquidation.
+- Positions are deleveraged at the exit price or bankruptcy price.
+The exit price of a position is the worse of the entry price or current index price, and the exit account value is the total value of a wallet using exit pricing.
+During each Exit Acquisition settlement, contract logic checks whether the exit account value of the wallet is positive.
+If so, the deleverage proceeds using the exit price.
+If the exit account value is not positive, however, contract logic selects the bankruptcy price, persists the decision, and uses the bankruptcy price for the current and all subsequent deleverage settlements for the wallet.
+Because closing all positions of a wallet via Exit Acquisition ADL may require several settlements, the exit account value of a wallet may change between settlements.
-- Validates ADL happens at the exit price of the liquidating wallet’s position up to the quantity available from the counterparty position.
+- Validates ADL happens at either the exit or bankruptcy price of the liquidating wallet’s position up to the quantity available from the counterparty position.

 ### Exit Fund Closure